Control

 “Okay.”

 At work on Friday, my boss asked to speak with me.
 He asked if I was okay, and if everything was alright at home.
 I told him everything was fine, but I’d been feeling sick lately.
-He told me to take Monday off if I still didn't feel well, and I noncommittally thanked him, though I knew I’d have to be bleeding from my eyes before Dad would ever let me take a sick day.
+He told me to take Monday off if I still didn't feel well, and I noncommittally thanked him, though I’d have to be bleeding from my eyes before Dad would ever let me take a sick day.
 As I left, I caught him staring at me in the reflective glass of his office door.

 But I didn’t know what to say.
-I folded, my body retreating into a slouch.
-Instantly I fell back into the self-conscious, subservient girl in the undersized t-shirt and unbuttoned highwater pants.
-Dad picked up on this and straightened up.
+I folded, retreating into a slouch.
+I fell back into the self-conscious, subservient girl in the undersized t-shirt and unbuttoned highwater pants.
+Dad straightened up.
+“We should get you some clothes,” he said.

 “Yeah."